Louisiana’s No Pay, No Play Law: What Drivers Need to Know

 Exceptions to the No Pay, No Play Law

 There are several important exceptions where the No Pay, No Play limitation may NOT apply.
-You may still be eligible for full compensation if:
+You may still be eligible for full compensation if the at-fault driver was cited for DWI/DUI, the at-fault driver intentionally caused the crash, your vehicle was legally parked at the time of the accident, you were a passenger in an uninsured vehicle, or the at-fault driver fled the scene (hit-and-run).

 Important Information for Injured Drivers

-Even if you were uninsured, you may still recover some compensation.
-The law does NOT block your entire claim — only the first $100,000.00in bodily injury damages and the first $100,000.00 in property damage.
-Serious injuries, long‑term medical care, lost wages, and other damages may still be pursued.
+Even if you carried no insurance, you may still recover some compensation.
+The law does NOT block your entire claim.
+It only restricts the first $100,000.00 in bodily injury damages and the first $100,000.00 in property damage.
+You can still pursue serious injuries, long-term medical care, lost wages, and other damages beyond those thresholds.
+Keep in mind, however, that insurance companies frequently use the No Pay, No Play law to deny or reduce claims, even when exceptions clearly apply.

 Frequently Asked Questions (FAQs)